lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_morality.md

 "Saltem Hoc" method to unfold its depths.

-At least this: in Openness, karma is the certainty of the principle of cause and effect, where actions have visible consequences that ripple through life.
-But it is also the embrace of the mystery of what might exist outside of the context of our lives.
-This does not imply a belief in reincarnation but an openness to it, part of the openness to all possibilities of higher consequences beyond life which might be true.
+At least this: in Openness, karma is the certainty of the principle of cause and effect, that our actions ripple through the fabric of life, creating consequences that unfold over time, which may be visible or hidden, immediate or delayed.
+But it also the embrace of the mystery of consequences that might only come after the end of our lives, the mystery of what exists outside the context of life.
+This does not imply a belief in reincarnation but an openness to it, part of an openness to all the possibilities for higher consequences beyond life.

 But also perhaps this: karma is a poetic lens through which we see the mystery of existence—a way to reflect on how we contribute to the unfolding story of